Control-D-Inc/ctrld/docs/config.md

 - Required: no
 - Default: ""

+### dns_watchdog_enabled
+Checking DNS changes to network interfaces and reverting to ctrld's own settings.

+The DNS watchdog process only runs on Windows and MacOS.

+- Type: boolean
+- Required: no
+- Default: true

+### dns_watchdog_interval
+Time duration between each DNS watchdog iteration.

+A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+If the time duration is non-positive, default value will be used.

+- Type: time duration string
+- Required: no
+- Default: 20s

 ## Upstream
 The `[upstream]` section specifies the DNS upstream servers that `ctrld` will forward DNS requests to.